-Hong Kong tycoon Li Ka-shing urges love, not violence, in first protest comments
+Hong Kong tycoon Li Ka-shing urges love in response to growing protests

 More mass demonstrations are expected through the weekend.
 Police tactics against protesters have been hardening and Li, 91, warned that “the best cause can lead to the worst results”.

-More than 700 people have been arrested since the protests began in June, and tear gas has been frequently used by police in attempts to disperse protests across the city.
+More than 700 people have been arrested since the protests began in June, and tear gas has frequently been used by police in attempts to disperse protests across the city.

 A rally called “Stand with Hong Kong, Power to the People” is planned in the central business district on Friday night.
 That event has permission from authorities but police have banned other protests planned for the weekend.